dimitrismistriotis/dimitrismistriotis.github.io/_posts/2015-04-11-culture_shocks.md

 I will not tell you the ending of this story (which doesn't have a happy ending for me).
 But you got the point: Being behind schedule and in a bad place, my inertia was to break barriers, engage in direct communication... etc. Ryan in this example wanted essentially to issue an order having a hierarchical understanding of the situation on which he was the "client", so his approach was in the lines of "I need you to do this".
 When my response was not the expected one his gut reaction was - again - to follow the hierarchical approach, by talking to my manager.
 If I could guess, he'd probably talk to me on the spot, instead of spending time to find my manager and explain his point of view, moreover if we were in behind-schedule-stress mode.
 Of course you shouldn't bet on my guess.

+What also should be considered should be the shock-wave delivered to our story's Ryan: We were in crisis-mode, so in his mindset the only possible response would be something in the realm of "yes".
+Instead of that, he got a full spectrum challenge of his assumptions.
+In hindsight that should have been an "ouch" momment, a very negative surprise indeed ...

 This gets us to the second slap.

 ## It's a one way street